 Dr. Fitzgibbons has worked with Dr. Robert Enright, founder of the International Forgiveness Institute, and the two coauthored a textbook on treating excessive anger in psychiatric disorders Helping Clients Forgive: An Empirical Guide for Resolving Anger and Restoring Hope and a recently-released updated version of that guide called Forgiveness Therapy.

 While you may be considering divorce, you’re also likely to be wondering whether your marriage can be saved.
 If you find yourself dwelling on that question often—or if you’d simply like to settle your affairs more smoothly—it may be wise to consider marriage counseling first.
-Attorney Gloria Petroni of Petroni Law Group, a Reno, NV-based family law firm with more than 30 years of experience in divorce law, has developed a Marriage Counseling Checklist that you can use to determine if counseling is right for you.
-It's a handy tool for any couple wondering if they should seek counseling before jumping to a divorce.
+Richard Varga, M.A., who has been practicing relationship therapy for more than 20 years, has developed a Marriage Assessment Checklist that you can use to help determine if counseling is right for you.
+The checklist is one of several in his new book How to Stop Your Divorce.

 Is Marriage Counseling Right for You?

 If you decide to pursue counseling, two excellent resources are available to help you choose the right counselor:

 1) The American Psychological Association (APA) has a helpful fact sheet called How to Choose a Psychologist with sections including "Credentials to look for," "What to consider when making the choice," and "Questions to ask."
 The APA also maintains a searchable database called Psychologist Locator where you can search by zip code, city, state, and area of specialization.